-What does a full and meaningful offering tray for the 15th day of the 7th lunar month include?
+What does a complete and meaningful offering tray for the 7th lunar month's full moon ceremony include?

 04/09/2025

-In the spiritual beliefs of Vietnamese people, the 15th day of the 7th lunar month is one of the most important and sacred holidays of the year.
-So, what does a full and meaningful offering tray for the 15th day of the 7th lunar month include?
+In Vietnamese spiritual beliefs, the 15th day of the 7th lunar month is one of the most important and sacred holidays of the year.
+So, what does a complete and meaningful offering for the 15th day of the 7th lunar month consist of?

-In the spiritual beliefs of Vietnamese people, the 15th day of the 7th lunar month is considered one of the most important and sacred holidays of the year.
-This is not only an occasion for Vu Lan to show filial piety, to show respect and gratitude to grandparents, parents and ancestors, but also an opportunity for each person to practice the spirit of compassion and sharing through the custom of offering to sentient beings or to wandering souls.
-In modern life, many families still wonder how to prepare a full and proper offering tray and when to do it to preserve the sacred meaning of the holiday.
+In Vietnamese spiritual beliefs, the 15th day of the 7th lunar month is considered one of the most important and sacred holidays of the year.
+It is not only a time for the Vu Lan festival, a celebration of filial piety and gratitude to grandparents, parents, and ancestors, but also an opportunity for people to practice compassion and sharing through the custom of offering food to wandering souls.
+In modern life, many families still wonder how to prepare a complete and proper offering tray and when to perform it to preserve the sacred meaning of the holiday.

 Trong tín ngưỡng dân gian Việt Nam, rằm tháng 7 là một trong những ngày rằm quan trọng nhất